aik6980/fj2021_game/master/Assets/Audio/audio readme.txt

 	while the mouse button is held, loop sfx_stargazing_loop when the mouse button is released on a star, play sfx_stargazing_end when a constellation is finished, play sfx_stargazing_constellation

+MUSIC:
+	Keep stargazing music looping constantly, just on a playlist between 1 and 2 When transitioning to stargazing, fade out sailing music and fade in stargazing.
+After 10 seconds, stop sailing music When transitioning to sailing, fade out stargazing.
+If sailing is still playing fade it in, otherwise start it from the start.